 Most female founders are solving problems that no one else was paying attention to.
 Think of Audrey Gelman and The Wing.
 Sharmadean Reid and Beautystack, Whitney Wolfe Herde and Bumble.
 Each of these entrepreneurs realised there was something unique to women’s experience of life that the patriarchy had yet to improve upon, fix or solve.

 She goes on to explain some of the ground-breaking changes these women have made to their organisations:

 Whether it’s creating workspaces for women (such as setting them at the right temperature and adding rooms for breastfeeding), creating a marketplace for beauty pros and an online community for ambitious women, or creating a safe, inclusive community to gain new authentic connections, none of these innovations would have happened without courageous women willing to challenge the status quo.

 Through events such as International Women’s Day, and through the successful female entrepreneurs and businesswomen that are making a difference, there are many reasons to celebrate.
 Change is happening, and we’ll continue to make progress as we strive for greater inclusivity and diversity.

 So what’s currently preventing greater gender equality in the world of business?
 As we saw in our statistics, the gender gap goes beyond just pay.
 We’ve picked out some of the current barriers that need addressing as we strive for greater equality and rights.

 A lack of funding for female entrepreneurs

 One of the most concerning aspects of the data around women in business is the lack of funding entrepreneurs often get.
-As we saw from the data, less than 1 per cent of all UK venture funding goes to all-female teams, while mixed-gender teams account for just 10%.
+As we saw from the data, just 2 per cent of all UK venture funding goes to all-female teams.

 As our partners at the global women’s network AllBright explain: